 French Toast Day is one that honors this amazing breakfast delight and encourages everyone to enjoy it for breakfast (or lunch, or even dinner!) either alone or with a few friends or family members.

 History of French Toast Day

-In Italy, there’s a savory version, called ‘mozzarella en carrozza’, which sees the egg-soaked bread sandwiching slices of mozzarella cheese before it is fried.
-Its name literally means ‘mozzarella in a carriage’.
-So you can have eggy bread for your main meal, and your pudding!
+In Italy, there’s a savory version of this dish, called ‘mozzarella en carrozza’, which calls for the egg-soaked bread to include slices of mozzarella cheese before they are fried.
+This name literally means ‘mozzarella in a carriage’.
+So, in this case, it’s actually possible to have eggy bread for a main meal, as well as for dessert!

 How to Celebrate French Toast Day

 So how can you celebrate French Toast Day?
 Well, here are a few interesting ideas to get started:

 This unique meal is not on every menu, of course, but it should certainly be on the list of foods offered by many cafes and diners that serve breakfast or brunch-type meals.
 Plenty of chain restaurants are famous for their breakfast menus and offer delicious options for French Toast.
 In fact, some of them might even be offering a discount just because it’s French Toast Day!

 - International House of Pancakes (IHOP).
 With more than 1800 restaurants, IHOP is a great way to get that French Toast fix on this day.
 In addition to the US, they also have locations in Canada, Guam, Dubai, Mexico, Kuwait, Saudia Arabia and more.
 And in most places, they keep the syrup right on the table so guests can have easy access to maple or berry!

 - Bob Evans.
 French Toast made from thick slices of Brioche bread is a delightful offering on the menu of this midwestern US restaurant.
 Don’t forget to include some slices of their famous breakfast sausages on the side.